 Ask anyone who has been in this business for a long time.
 They will tell you specs still sell, just not the way they used to.

-Think about it.
-Most of the money came from box office and DVD sales.
-Those days are long gone.
-The only way to really see a profit is getting your movie on Amazon Prime, Google Play, iTunes, Vudu, Tubi TV, and Vimeo On Demand -- or, if you are lucky, Netflix, or Hulu (that's where the real money is).
+Consider this: the bulk of the income used to come from box office and DVD sales, but that's no longer the case.
+Currently, the only way to make a significant profit is to have your movie available on streaming platforms such as Amazon Prime, Google Play, iTunes, Vudu, Tubi TV, Crackle and Vimeo On Demand.
+Alternatively, if you're fortunate enough, you may land a deal with Netflix, Hulu Apple, or Peacock, which is where the real money lies.

 So how does one go about writing a contained, low-budget screenplay?

--- it will act as an amazing calling card.
-Think about it, anyone can write a 200MM film, but it takes a real creative to tell the same story in 1 location.
-When sending writing samples to producers, this is a surefire way to blow them away.
+-- writing a low-budget script can serve as a fantastic calling card.
+Consider this: anyone can write a $200MM film, but it takes genuine creativity to narrate the same story in just one location.
+When submitting writing samples to producers, a low-budget script is a surefire way to impress them.

 -- because low-budget scripts are constantly getting produced.
 This is a great way for someone who’s never been produced to become relevant.
 Once you have a feature film produced, you will be amazed by how many doors open up for you.

 -- it will make you a better writer.
 Truly, it will.
 Playwrights have been doing this for centuries.
 When writing a one location script, you really have to dig deep, there’s no room for laziness.
 Your creative juices must be flowing.
 This is a chance to flex your creative muscles.
 This is what separates the professionals from the amateurs.